Blind Quality Enhancement of Compressed Video via Fine-Grained Degradation-Guided Sequential Inference: Method

 \subsection{Degradation Representation Learning Module}

-To extract high-dimensional degradation features, we design a Degradation Representation Learning (DRL) module that explicitly encodes degradation patterns typically entangled with image content.
+To extract high-dimensional fine-grained degradation features, we design a DRL module that explicitly encodes degradation patterns typically entangled with image content.
 Serving as a preparatory module for the blind QECV network, this module helps decouple content and degradation information, providing structured degradation priors that enhance the overall performance of the enhancement process.
-Given the input frame $X_t$, it is passed through a sequential encoder comprising four sequential stages.
-Each encoder stage $E_i(\cdot)$ is constructed with stacked residual blocks followed by a spatial downsampling.
+Given the input frame $X_t$, it is passed through a hierarchical encoder comprising four sequential stages.
+Each encoder stage $E_i(\cdot)$ is constructed with stacked residual blocks followed by spatial downsampling.
 In this way, The encoder features $f_0, f_1, f_2, f_3$ are recursively computed as:

 where $f_{-1}$ denotes the input frame $X_{t}$.